Cubic threefolds moduli and the Monster group: The moduli space of cubic threefolds as a ten-ball quotient

 \subsection{Interpreting the GIT boundary}

-Allcock and Yokoyama proved that the GIT compactification $\Mcal_\ct^\ss\supset \Mcal_\ct^\st$ adds to $\Mcal_\ct^\st$ two singletons and a rational curve.
+Allcock \cite{allcock:3GIT} and Yokoyama \cite{yokoyama:3GIT} proved that the GIT compactification $\Mcal_\ct^\ss\supset \Mcal_\ct^\st$ adds to $\Mcal_\ct^\st$ two singletons and a rational curve.
 As we shall recall below, the references give a more precise version of Theorem \ref{thm:cubicperiods} that also says something about this GIT boundary.

 One of the singletons of that boundary is represented by the \emph{chordal cubic} that we will discuss in the next subsection.
-The other singleton and the curve in the GIT boundary $\Mcal_\ct^\ss\ssm\Mcal_\ct^\st$ are both mapped to cusps.
-Hence $\G^\ct$ has two orbits in the set of primitive isotropic sublattices $\II\subset \LL^\ct$:
+The other singleton and the curve in the GIT boundary $\Mcal_\ct^\ss\ssm\Mcal_\ct^\st$ are both mapped to cusps of the ball quotient.
+Indeed, $\G^\ct$ has two orbits in the set of primitive isotropic sublattices $\II\subset \LL^\ct$:

-\begin{enumerate} \item[($\infty_\spl$)] The curve in the GIT boundary parametrizes threefolds with two singularities of type $A_5$ and one of its fibers has an additional $A_1$-singularity.
-The associated cubic fourfold has then two simple elliptic singularities of type $\tilde E_8$ and an $A_2$-singularity.
+\begin{enumerate} \item[($\infty_\spl$)] The curve in the GIT boundary parametrizes threefolds with two singularities of type $A_5$ with one of the cubic threefolds parametrized by it having an additional $A_1$-singularity.
+The associated cubic fourfold has then two simple elliptic singularities of type $\tilde E_8$ (and possibly an additional $A_2$-singularity).
 This means that $\II^\perp/\II$ contains a sublattice of type $2\LL_4\operp \LL_1$.
-Since $2\LL_4\operp \LL_1$ is a maximal positive Eisenstein lattice, we must have equality: $\II^\perp/\II\cong \LL_1\operp2\LL_4$.
+Since $2\LL_4\operp \LL_1$ has no overlattice of the same rank, we must have equality: $\II^\perp/\II\cong \LL_1\operp2\LL_4$.
 Note that such an $\II$ is realized by the span of an isotropic basis element of the $\HH$-summand of $\LL_1\operp 2\LL_4\operp\HH$ and that $\II^\perp/\II$ has a special $3$-vector. \item[($\infty_\std$)] One of the singletons in the GIT boundary defines a cubic threefold with three $D_4$-singularities.
 The associated cubic fourfold has then three simple elliptic singularities of type $\tilde E_6$.
 This means that $\II^\perp/\II$ contains a sublattice of type $3\LL_3$.
-As this is maximal as a positive rank nine Eisenstein lattice spanned by $3$-vectors, this is the span by all the $3$-vectors in $\II^\perp/\II$.
-It contains no special $3$-vectors. \end{enumerate}
+This too, has no overlattices of the same rank and hence is all of $\II^\perp/\II$.
+This lattice contains no special $3$-vectors. \end{enumerate}